Rob Benedict

 Rob Benedict (born September 21, 1970) is an American actor, writer and musician.
-His near 30 year career includes more than 90 television and movie credits.
+His near 30-year career includes more than 90 television and movie credits.
 He is best known for his work on the television series Supernatural, Threshold, Felicity and the comedy film Waiting....
-He is also the lead singer/songwriter of the Los Angeles based band Louden Swain.
+He is also the lead singer/songwriter of the Los Angeles-based band Louden Swain.

 Early life

 Benedict was born in Columbia, Missouri.
 He graduated from Northwestern University with a Bachelor's degree in Performance Studies.

 Career

 Acting

 In the WB series Felicity he appeared as Felicity Porter's dorm mate, Richard Coad.
 In CBS's Threshold Benedict played physicist Lucas Pegg, member of a secret government team investigating the first contact with an extraterrestrial species.
 In seasons 4, 5, 10, 11, 14 and 15 of Supernatural he played a writer, Chuck Shurley, previously thought to be a prophet of the lord but later revealed to be God, who eventually becomes the series main antagonist.
 On Lucifer, he recurred as baddie Vincent LeMec.

 Other credits include Sydney Bristow's short CIA partner, Brodien on Alias.
 Additional early television series credits include Birds of Prey and Come to Papa, with guest appearances on NCIS, CSI, Monk, Medium, Chicago Hope, NYPD Blue, Buffy the Vampire Slayer, Snoops, Burn Notice, and Beverly Hills, 90210.

 Other Recurring characters include roles in Bosch, NCIS: New Orleans, Masters of Sex, Fox's Touch, Franklin & Bash, the digital series Susanna with Anna Paquin, and he was the irreverent power agent Jeremy Berger in the Starz Original comedy series Head Case.

 His feature film credits include A Little Help, with Jenna Fischer, State of Play with Russell Crowe.
-In 2005 he starred as Calvin in the cult comedy Waiting... with Ryan Reynolds, and later revised the role in the sequel Still Waiting...
+In 2005 he starred as Calvin in the Rob McKittrick cult comedy Waiting... with Ryan Reynolds, and later revised the role in the sequel Still Waiting...
 Other films include Kicking & Screaming, with Will Ferrell, Group Sex, Say Goodnight with Aaron Paul, Two Days, with Paul Rudd, The First $20 Million Is Always the Hardest, starring Rosario Dawson, and Not Another Teen Movie.
 In 2018, he had a starring role in the horror film 30 Miles from Nowhere, with Carrie Preston, Clearmind, and Connescence with Kevin Bacon.
 Benedict has also done some voice acting work, most notably voicing the character Vin, in the video games Jak II and Jak 3.
+In 2026, Benedict starred as Joseph in Saigon, an eight-part scripted audio drama for iHeartPodcasts based on the 1982 novel Saigon by Anthony Grey, alongside Kelly Marie Tran.